alukosdev/ccsp/reference/glossary.md

 - Designing/deploying hybrid cloud solutions

 The architect has a key role in understanding and evaluating technologies, vendors, services, to support private and hybrid cloud.
 The architect will be required to build relationships between customers and team members.
+==- Cloud Bursting
+Augmenting internal, private datacenter capabilities with managed services during times of increased demand.

+The organization might have datacenter assets it owns, but it can't handle the increased demand during times of elevated need (crisis situations, heavy holiday shopping periods, and so on), so it rents the additional capacity as needed from an external cloud provider.
 ==- Cloud Carrier
 The cloud carrier is the intermediary that provides connectivity and transport of cloud services between the CSPs and the cloud service consumers.